lil-lab/navi/README.md

 ## Building

 To compile Navi use: `ant dist`.
-The output jar file will be in the `dist` directory.
+The output JAR file will be in the `dist` directory.
+You can also download the compiled JAR file from the [Downloads](https://bitbucket.org/yoavartzi/navi/downloads) section.

 ## Package root file structure